christybell/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

-I encountered a challenge in GitHub adding my chart images to my README file and written report using simple syntax.
+I encountered a challenge in GitHub adding my chart images to my README file using simple syntax.
 I watched a youtube tutorial to troubleshoot.
-I learned that I could also use html syntax to add my images, so I resolved my challenge that way.
+I learned that I could also use html syntax to add my images to a README file, which resolved my issue.

 ## Results